 A business plan can help you think objectively about your business’s key elements and inform your decision-making as you move forward.

-Creating a detailed plan can provide a semblance of control over a potentially unwieldy process.
-Taking the time to formulate a plan can improve your ability to make choices and decisions for yourself and the business.
-This approach is much better than suddenly making a critical decision without time to evaluate or haphazardly letting others make decisions for you.
+A detailed plan can provide a semblance of control over a potentially cumbersome process.
+Formulating a plan can improve your ability to make choices and decisions for yourself and the business.
+This approach is much better than suddenly making a critical decision without time to evaluate or haphazardly letting others decide for you.

 2. Secure an Investment or a Loan

-Your business plan must grab the attention of potential investors and provide them with enough structure and confidence that they will move forward and grant funding and support to your business.
-Investors want a return on their investment, and your plan must signal future success.
+Create a business plan that grabs the attention of potential investors and provides them with enough structure and confidence that they will move forward and grant funding and support to your business.

-By laying out milestones, you suddenly have a clear and attainable plan of action with the ability to see and monitor your progress.
-You also can aim for short-, mid-, and long-term goals and can adjust accordingly to meet your objectives.
+By laying out goals, you have a clear and attainable plan of action with the ability to see and monitor your progress.
+You can also aim for short-, mid-, and long-term goals and adjust accordingly to meet your objectives.

 4. Minimize Risk